-In appointing the committee, the student or adviser submits committee member information to the Academic and Instructional Services Office for completion of the Request for Appointment of Master's Thesis Examination Committee form.
-This form requires the departmental chair/head's review and approval and must be forwarded to the Student Academic Affairs Office at least four weeks before the examination.
+In appointing the committee, the student submits committee member information to the Academic and Instructional Services Office by completing the Request for Appointment of Committee Form.
+This form must be submitted at least four weeks before the examination.
+The Academic and Instructional Services Office will retrieve the appropriate approvals.

-The committee must meet the thesis exam committee requirements of the College of Education including:
+The committee must meet the thesis examination committee requirements of the College of Education including:

-- The committee must include at least three faculty members. - The Chair must be tenured or tenure-track and a member of the Graduate Faculty. - The student's adviser must be a member of the Graduate Faculty. - A Contingent Chair should be named and meet the Chair requirements.
+- The committee must include at least three faculty members. - The Chair must be tenured or tenure-track and a member of the Graduate Faculty. - The student's adviser must be a member of the Graduate Faculty.

 A request for an exception to these rules must be made in writing by the chairperson and approved by the College of Education Associate Dean for Academic Programs.
-For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and a curriculum vitae must be submitted by the adviser to the College of Education Associate Dean for Academic Programs.
+For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Academic and Instructional Services Office who will then submit it to the College of Education Associate Dean for Academic Programs and the Graduate College for approval.

 After the committee is appointed, the oral examination takes place.
 The student does not have to be registered to take the oral examination.
-The adviser obtains the Master's Examination Result form, Thesis/Dissertation Approval form, and a Supplemental Grade Report form from the Academic and Instructional Services Office before the examination and returns them immediately after the examination.
-All appointed committee members' signatures are required on the Master's Examination Result form, and the Thesis/Dissertation Approval form; signatories must sign for themselves.
-Committee members have the right to review the final copy of the thesis before signing both certificates.
+The chair obtains the Thesis/Dissertation Approval form from the departmental contact in the Academic and Instructional Services Office prior to the examination and returns it immediately after the examination.
+All appointed committee members' signatures are required on the Thesis/Dissertation Approval form; signatories must sign for themselves.
+Committee members have the right to review the final copy of the thesis before signing.